lbovet/el4j/trunk/el4j/helloworld/README.txt

       how to set up the develop environment.
 It's recommended to get knowledge about the buildsystem maven.

-    * Replace over all files the string "helloworld" and "Hello World" with your project name.
+    * Replace over all files with name "pom.xml" and pattern "*.txt" the string "helloworld" and "Hello World" with your project name.

     * Choose an appropriate name of the module example, e.g. myproject-core.
       Rename it in the pom.xml files and the filesystem (change folder names).